 - OBD supports only read-access to emission relevant data (vehicle parameters, DTCs).
 There is no support for write-access to data for reprogramming or test sensors/actuators.
 Hence it is not easy to monitor and rectify malfunction related to vehicle functionality (for example engine immobilizer) using OBD communication.

 Despite the limitations, OBD is the only option to support vehicle diagnostics applications for a wide range of passenger cars/after-market products already on road.

-OBD II is very critical for integrating connected car and telematics solutions for millions of vehicles already on road.
+OBD2 is very critical for integrating connected car and telematics solutions for millions of vehicles already on road.